cliche-niche/PClubMZproject/README.txt

 (The original dataset had .wav files in a folder called "Train/" and and the corresponding .png files were stored in "Trainimg/".
 Similarly, for "Test/".)

+"Extra/" contains a program, "sort.py" that wasn't directly related to the model but was useful nonetheless, and a program, "spectro.py" that makes a spectrogram of a file, a .wav file, and it's spectrogram.

 Some links I referred to: